Hotmoka/hotmoka/README.md

 fields of a storage objects are part of the representation of such objects and must, themselves, be kept in store.
 Hence, a storage object:

-1. Has a class that extends (directly or indirectly) `io.takamaka.code.lang.Storage`, and
+1. has a class that extends (directly or indirectly) `io.takamaka.code.lang.Storage`, and
-2. Is such that all its fields hold storage values (primitives, storage objects, `null`, elements of `enum`s without instance non-transient fields, a `java.math.BigInteger` or a `java.lang.String`).
+2. is such that all its fields hold storage values (primitives, storage objects, `null`, elements of `enum`s without instance non-transient fields, a `java.math.BigInteger` or a `java.lang.String`).

 Note that the above conditions hold for the class `Person` defined above.
 Instead,